 Based on the larger dataset of all reported cases in Virginia, the researchers identified a number of characteristics of the 472 victims of financial exploitation.
 These victims:

 - Were independent.
 Independent elders were 66 percent more likely to experience pure financial exploitation (without accompanying neglect or abuse) than the victims who were dependent.

 - Were not experiencing dementia or confusion.
 Elders who were not experiencing dementia or confusion were 29 percent more likely to experience pure financial exploitation than the victims who were experiencing dementia or confusion.

-- Had abusers who were not overburdened in providing social support.
-Elders with abusers who perceived that they had reliable social support were 88 percent more likely to experience pure financial exploitation compared to victims with abusers with overburdened social support.
+- Had persons who abused them who were not overburdened in providing social support.
+Elders who perceived that they had reliable social support were 88 percent more likely to experience pure financial exploitation compared to victims with overburdened social support.

 The researchers also found that the 162 victims of hybrid financial exploitation were 81 percent more likely to experience hybrid exploitation when the abuser did not provide financial support to the victim, but the victim did provide financial support to the perpetrator.